Gatsby253/HLS-MD5/README.md

 **This is the repository for HLS-MD5, which is a 2020 Xilinx Summer School project.
 The team is made up of 3 members.**

+**This repository is compatible with PYNQ image v2.4 for PYNQ-Z2.**

 HLS-MD5 implements MD5 algorithm on FPGA using Vivado HLS.
 The porject contains two independent parts: MD5_PYNQ and MD5_SDK.
 Both MD5_PYNQ and MD5_SDK are implementations of MD5 algorithm on FPGA.